 All large enterprises in the country will be required to submit the SAF-T US within two working days of receiving the request.
 They are also expected to have the proper software for creating the file.
 This initiative is the first of its kind to move towards electronic invoicing.

-In the coming years, Ukraine can expect to have a proper legal framework, making e-invoicing mandatory like other countries in Europe.
+In the coming years, Ukraine can expect a proper legal framework, making e-invoicing mandatory like other European countries.

 More information about e-invoicing mandates coming?

 Call us on +31 (0) 20 261 17 91 or send an e-mail to: email@example.com